 There are other applicants as well.
-William Hill and Betfair are a virtual lock to go live in Michigan, as are DraftKings, Sugarhouse, Scientific Games, and BetMGM.
+William Hill and Betfair are a virtual lock to go live in Michigan, as are DraftKings, Sugarhouse, and Scientific Games.
 However, none of these are likely to offer internet poker and, instead, will focus on casino games and sports betting.
 Finally, we know that Michigan’s three commercial casinos and 12 tribal casinos will be able to offer two online platforms each.

 These operators may be able to share players with networks in other states, but nothing has been decided yet.
 Sen. Curtis Hertel Jr. has said there is a desire to offer multi-state pooling for poker.
 If the bill is approved, it would mean Michigan online poker sites could share players with their counterparts in Nevada, New Jersey, and Delaware.

 partypoker has been an operator on the rise over the last five years.
 When the industry was in its infancy, partypoker quickly became the biggest site in the world.
 Over time, PokerStars took that crown and Party slipped down the rankings.
 However, after revamping its product and introducing new features, partypoker is back among the top names in the business.

 There are many reasons partypoker’s software has struck a chord with players.
 Firstly, the use of tracking software is prohibited.
 This means pros and those playing with the aid of a third-party program can’t get an unfair advantage.
 For the newbies and novices out there, this is great news.
 In fact, partypoker has also become one of the biggest opponents of bots in recent years.
 A new task force was brought in to stop cheats and it’s been hugely successful.